GUT-Aachen/latex-template/README.md

    ... (title page, list of...)
    ```

 2. Following use `\mainmatter` for the main part of the document, closing with the bibliography.
-In this and the upcomming parts page numbering is set so *arabic*
+In this and the upcomming parts page numbering is set so *arabic* automatically.

 3. Close the document with `\appendix`.
    ```tex